 Known for its rainforests, its beaches and its stunning volcanoes, the Central American nation of Costa Rica makes a great inclusion on any holiday itinerary.
 With a population of almost five million, Costa Rica came under Spanish rule in the 16th century and established its sovereignty in 1847.

 If you want to send money to Costa Rica from Australia, compare costs and transfer options to ensure you get the best deal possible.
-An online money transfer service with cash pickup, bank account to bank account and airtime transfers available.

 International Money Transfer Offer

 Send money to 110+ countries for bank deposit, instant e-wallet, mobile top-up or cash pickup at 30,000+ agent locations worldwide.

 - Maximum transfer amount: $50,000

 - Online transfer fee: $3.99

 The "Rate" and "Amount Received" displayed are indicative rates that have been supplied by each brand or gathered by Finder.

 Exchange rates are volatile and change often.
 As a result, the exchange rate listed on Finder may vary to the actual exchange rate quoted for the brand.
 Please confirm the actual exchange rate and mention "Finder" before you commit to a brand.

 Banks offer a convenient and easy solution when you need to send money overseas, but they don’t offer cost-effective transfers.
 They offer low exchange rates and high fees on international transactions, so you can end up paying a whole lot more than you need to for your overseas transfer.